 Inspire others by leaving your comfort zone

 Neither of us had ever held events that size before!
-And, admittedly, we did have a few scary moments – usually about 2 weeks before the big date.
-It was typically when doubts about ticket sales or the threat of speakers cancelling reared their ugly heads.
+And, admittedly, we did have a few scary moments – typically when worries about ticket sales or speakers cancelling reared their ugly heads.

 Yet despite the challenges, somehow things always worked out.
-Every year we pushed ourselves a little more out of our comfort zone.
+And every year we pushed ourselves a little more out of our comfort zone.
 Indeed, to "be bold for change" (the fabulous slogan for Int.
 Women's Day in 2017).

 It put a spring in our step too, knowing that we were able to use our voice to inspire others!